By Deandra Arena and Isabel Ranney Imagine you have a friend, Chloe, a [...]

-By: Gregg R. Woodnick I have been practicing law for 20 years. [...]
+By: Gregg R. Woodnick I have been practicing law for over 20 [...]

 Since COVID-19 forced schools to close, reports of child abuse in Arizona have decreased by about twenty-five percent (25%).
 At first, this seems like one of the few silver linings of the pandemic (outside of Tiger King and attending business meetings without having to wear pants).
 However, after 20 years of litigating child abuse and neglect cases, I don’t believe this statistic is cause for celebration.